khushn/CarND-PID-Control-Project/reflections.md

 #### Approach

-We use twiddle, with the simulator.
+We use <i>twiddle</i>, with the simulator.
 The key code is modeled after the Python code done in the class.
 And is in the <code> twiddle_check() </code> method of PID class.
 It looks a bit complicated, because of the control exchange between simulater and itself.

 So there are two modes - Training and Drive.